ckoparkar/ghc/docs/users_guide/phases.rst

     distributing binaries to build with either ``-rtsopts`` or ``-no-rtsopts-suggestions``.

+.. ghc-flag:: -expand-response-files
+    :shortdesc: Expand response file arguments at runtime.
+    :type: dynamic
+    :category: linking

+    If the flag is ON:

+    - The RTS expands response files
+    - getArgsWithResponseFiles and getArgs behave the same, and return the command line arguments after expanding response files and removing RTS flags.

+    Otherwise:

+    - The RTS does not expand response files
+    - getArgs works in the usual way (doesn't expand response files, and filters RTS flags passed over the command line).
+    - getArgsWithResponseFiles expands response files, but doesn't process the RTS flags contained in a file.

 .. ghc-flag:: -fno-gen-manifest
     :shortdesc: Do not generate a manifest file (Windows only)
     :type: dynamic